iepathos/iepathos/README.md

 - I can mentor engineers and influence architecture
 - Bonus: Early-stage startups, deep tech, or technical co-founder opportunities

-Not interested in: FAANG-style leetcode grinds, or roles where "staff" means "senior engineer who's been here a while"

 ---

 **Let's talk**: iepathos@gmail.com | [LinkedIn](https://www.linkedin.com/in/glenbbaker/)